arri-cc/cloud-run-srv-records/README.md

   - Use the same protocol for all service discovery
   - Rely on a mature ecosystem of stable client-side dns libraries and built-in SRV resolution support
   - Avoid creating and managing a separate data repository
+- *More specifically*, the use of SRV records provides a way to resolve the orginal FQDN of a Cloud Run service, which is required for authenticating requests originating from a [Service Account](https://cloud.google.com/run/docs/authenticating/service-to-service#acquire-token)

 ## Overview

-While this repo does not provide examples for every aspect
+While this repo does not provide examples for every aspect, here's an overview of the components required for this approach.

 **Private Cloud DNS Managed Zone:**